From Treetop to Ground Cover: How to Layer Your Yard with Light

 Light at Ground Level

 Solar lights are among the easiest ways to light your yard.
-Solar cells built into the lights absorb the power of the sun by day and illuminate your garden areas all night, with no need for electrical cords or batteries.
+Solar cells built into the lights absorb the sun’s power by day and illuminate your garden areas all night, with no need for electrical cords or batteries.
 In addition to path lights, you can find lighted garden decorations, statues and fountains that look pretty by day and add a bit of shimmer and twinkle to your yard after twilight.

 Bright Summer Nights